-I am excited to share with you this recipe for Dutch Oven Cornish Hens and Potatoes, because not only is it both easy and delicious, but because it’s a great way to scale down for a holiday meal when it’s just the two of you.
+For several years now (this post was originally posted in 2015!), this recipe for Dutch Oven Cornish Hens and Sweet Potatoes has remained in my top ten and often, my number one recipe spot.
+I’m republishing it with new photos because not only is it both easy and delicious with minimal clean up, but because it’s a great way to scale down a holiday meal when it’s just the two of you.

 Planning a date night anytime soon?
 These little hens will make it look like you slaved ALL day long when in reality, you just need a good hour or so.
 When I told my husband I was thinking about cornish hens, here’s how our text message conversation went: